cwildfoerster/yzal-node/README.md

 * Support i18n / l10n
 * Maybe add some kind of administration interface, so we do not need to modify the config.json
 * Proper build tools
+* Provide a "howto" how to make your Raspberry Pi capable of controlling cheap remote power outlets.
 * What else?